This document explains how we (me, the psychotherapist and you, the client) work together.

 I adhere to the BACP (British Association for Counsellors and Psychotherapists) and UKCP (United Kingdom Council for Psychotherapy) code of ethics for Professional Counsellors.
 The codes of ethics can be found in more detail on the website of each organisation.
 Click below for full details.

-I carry professional liability insurance and have been DBS (which used to be called CRB) checked.
+I carry professional liability insurance and have been DBS (criminal records) checked.

 Your personal details, the content of our sessions and my case notes will be kept confidential.